dgroomes/sourcegraph-playground/sourcegraph-app.md

       to customize the PATH via the `LSEnvironment` property doesn't work because only the application developer who signed the app can change the `Info.plist` (my weak understanding).
 I wound up doing the `launchctl config user path` trick described in the earlier linked StackExchange answer.
+5. Set the log level
+    * ```shell
+      launchctl setenv SRC_LOG_LEVEL info
+      ```
+    * Oddly, when I use `dbug`, I indeed see some debug-level logs but then the app hangs and never gets past the "Start Sourcegraph..."
+      message.
+I need to debug the program and logs are a fundamental tool to do that.
-5. Start it
+6. Start it
-    * It's neat that the Sourcegraph App is packaged as a proper desktop app.
-In the macOS Finder, you literally see the file `Sourcegraph App` and it has file kind equal to `Application`.
-It shows up in Finder in the `Applications` section which means it's installed in the directory `/Applications/`.
+    * Note: It's neat that the Sourcegraph App is packaged as a proper desktop app.
+In the macOS Finder, you literally see the
+      file `Sourcegraph App` and it has file kind equal to `Application`.
+It shows up in Finder in the `Applications`
+      section which means it's installed in the directory `/Applications/`.
 It's ~800MB.
     * Open Spotlight (⌘ + Space), type `Sourcegraph App` and hit enter.
 It opens a little window showing `Stop`, `Start`,